mgm702/vim-tabtastic/README.md

 git clone https://github.com/mgm702/vim-tabtastic.git
 ```

-If you need help with the plugin you may use ```help tabtastic``` to bring up the Plugin's documentation.
+If you need help with the plugin you may use ```help tabtastic.txt``` to bring up the Plugin's documentation.

 ## Mapping